 As well as smartphones, many of us own tablets, laptops, and other devices that alert us when we receive a message.
-It’s usually a notification for the latest app update, or a reminder for what we did seven years ago on this day, or constant pings from that high school group chat we’re still a part of for some reason.
+It’s usually a notification for the latest app update, a reminder for what we did seven years ago on this day, or constant pings from that high school group chat we’re still a part of for some reason.

 Most of the time, the alerts are trivial and do nothing but distract us from our work and daily to-do’s.
-So, if you want to maximize your productivity, it’s best to switch off the notifications that don’t require your immediate attention.
+So, if you want to maximize your productivity, it’s best to switch off notifications that don’t require your immediate attention.
 Not all messages are worth the same value and it’s time to set them apart.

 3. Organize your files

 Now’s the time to really employ the KonMari “spark joy” principle.
-When going through your files, truly ask yourself if they’re things that still resonate some sort of jubilation whether in your work, school, or personal life.
+When going through your files, truly ask yourself if they’re things that still resonate with some sort of jubilation whether in your work, school, or personal life.
 (No, that photo of your ex does not spark joy).

 Once you’re done with your desktop, remember to do the same with the photos on your smartphone, tablet, iCloud, and any other digital platform where you have files stored.

 4. …And give them a home

 A point stressed in Kondo’s method is to ensure every item has its own special place as it makes it easy for you to locate things in the future.
 The same should be applied to your files.
 For files older than 12 months, pop them onto an external hard drive or a folder in your cloud-based storage.
 Chances are you aren’t likely to need them any time soon.